rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon-and-score-points/index.markdown

 </div></div>
 I think this reads a little worse, and we don't have performance issues yet.

-What usually happens when you extract a concept like the point is that it starts attracting new functionality.
+What usually happens when you extract a concept like this point is that it starts attracting new functionality.
 Suddenly, there is a logical place to implement something instead of spreading it across the code base.

 Another benefit of this abstraction is that we can now more easily test the behavior of `distance_to` in isolation.
-No need to involve balloons and arrows.
+No need to involve a balloon.

-## Spawning new balloons
+## Spawn new balloons

-So it's no fun the play the game after you hit the balloon, because then there are no more balloons to hit.
-We want to spawn a new balloon.
+So it's no fun to play the game after you hit the balloon, because then there are no more balloons to hit.
+We want to spawn new balloons.

 We need to modify our test.
 It looks like this now: